yd021976/Bettertouchtools_NumpadViewer/README.md

 // @ts-expect-error
 private readonly _RootIconPath: string = __FullPath__; // __FullPath__ will be replace at build time
 ```
+**Note** It is important to add the comment `// @ts-expect-error` to tell typescript compiler to ignore the error.
+In this exemple variable `__FullPath__` does not exist.
+Without telling typescript compiler we "expect" this error, the code will not compile.

 And in config.js file define how to replace `__FullPath__` like
 ```jsonc
  // string to replace in source code